 Q-Park, Park Lane - online booking is now required to receive a 50% discount.
-Members must pre-book using the discount code RAFPARKING via the following link Find out more
+Please log in to access our Special Offers page and view the discount code Find out more

 About the Club

 The Royal Air Force Club is a prestigious home away from home for Officers of the Royal Air Force and their families.
-The Club is for members only and located on London's historic Piccadilly.
-Valued by members as a distinguished landmark where traditions and camaraderie reign, the Club's timeless elegance and atmosphere are complemented with fine dining, delightful accommodations, an exceptional library, business suite and fitness centre and special events where everything is designed to benefit all members.
+The Club is for Members only and located on London's historic Piccadilly.
+Valued by Members as a distinguished landmark where traditions and camaraderie reign, the Club's timeless elegance and atmosphere are complemented with fine dining, delightful accommodations, an exceptional library, Business Suite, Fitness Centre and special events where everything is designed to benefit all members.

 Registered Charity 1108295